Sabra Health Care REIT, Inc. (NASDAQ:SBRA) Declares Quarterly Dividend of $0.30

-Sabra Health Care REIT has decreased its dividend payment by an average of 12.6% annually over the last three years.
-Sabra Health Care REIT has a payout ratio of 179.1% meaning the company cannot currently cover its dividend with earnings alone and is relying on its balance sheet to cover its dividend payments.
-Analysts expect Sabra Health Care REIT to earn $1.53 per share next year, which means the company should continue to be able to cover its $1.20 annual dividend with an expected future payout ratio of 78.4%.
+Sabra Health Care REIT has decreased its dividend payment by an average of 12.6% per year over the last three years.
+Sabra Health Care REIT has a payout ratio of 179.1% indicating that the company cannot currently cover its dividend with earnings alone and is relying on its balance sheet to cover its dividend payments.
+Equities analysts expect Sabra Health Care REIT to earn $1.53 per share next year, which means the company should continue to be able to cover its $1.20 annual dividend with an expected future payout ratio of 78.4%.

-A number of institutional investors have recently added to or reduced their stakes in SBRA.
-Public Employees Retirement System of Ohio lifted its stake in Sabra Health Care REIT by 18.3% in the fourth quarter.
-Public Employees Retirement System of Ohio now owns 9,462 shares of the real estate investment trust’s stock valued at $128,000 after buying an additional 1,464 shares in the last quarter.
-Virtu Financial LLC bought a new position in Sabra Health Care REIT in the fourth quarter valued at approximately $181,000.
-NEXT Financial Group Inc lifted its stake in Sabra Health Care REIT by 62.3% in the fourth quarter.
-NEXT Financial Group Inc now owns 13,388 shares of the real estate investment trust’s stock valued at $181,000 after buying an additional 5,137 shares in the last quarter.
-Penserra Capital Management LLC lifted its stake in Sabra Health Care REIT by 213.1% in the fourth quarter.
-Penserra Capital Management LLC now owns 16,188 shares of the real estate investment trust’s stock valued at $219,000 after buying an additional 11,018 shares in the last quarter.
-Finally, Mackenzie Financial Corp lifted its stake in Sabra Health Care REIT by 5.5% in the fourth quarter.
-Mackenzie Financial Corp now owns 30,826 shares of the real estate investment trust’s stock valued at $417,000 after buying an additional 1,615 shares in the last quarter.
-91.61% of the stock is currently owned by institutional investors and hedge funds.
+A number of hedge funds and other institutional investors have recently made changes to their positions in SBRA.
+Amalgamated Bank grew its stake in shares of Sabra Health Care REIT by 4.0% during the fourth quarter.
+Amalgamated Bank now owns 152,076 shares of the real estate investment trust’s stock valued at $2,059,000 after acquiring an additional 5,903 shares in the last quarter.
+Advisors Asset Management Inc. grew its stake in shares of Sabra Health Care REIT by 13.0% during the fourth quarter.
+Advisors Asset Management Inc. now owns 114,571 shares of the real estate investment trust’s stock valued at $1,551,000 after acquiring an additional 13,161 shares in the last quarter.
+Metropolitan Life Insurance Co NY grew its stake in shares of Sabra Health Care REIT by 2.2% during the fourth quarter.
+Metropolitan Life Insurance Co NY now owns 109,483 shares of the real estate investment trust’s stock valued at $1,482,000 after acquiring an additional 2,379 shares in the last quarter.
+LPL Financial LLC grew its stake in shares of Sabra Health Care REIT by 23.6% during the fourth quarter.
+LPL Financial LLC now owns 89,267 shares of the real estate investment trust’s stock valued at $1,209,000 after acquiring an additional 17,033 shares in the last quarter.
+Finally, Schonfeld Strategic Advisors LLC acquired a new stake in shares of Sabra Health Care REIT during the fourth quarter valued at about $1,132,000.
+Hedge funds and other institutional investors own 91.61% of the company’s stock.

 As of September 30, 2020, Sabra's investment portfolio included 425 real estate properties held for investment (consisting of (i) 287 Skilled Nursing/Transitional Care facilities, (ii) 64 Senior Housing communities (ÂSenior Housing – LeasedÂ), (iii) 47 Senior Housing communities operated by third-party property managers pursuant to property management agreements (ÂSenior Housing – ManagedÂ) and (iv) 27 Specialty Hospitals and Other facilities), one asset held for sale, one investment in a direct financing lease, 19 investments in loans receivable (consisting of (i) one mortgage loan, (ii) one construction loan and (iii) 17 other loans), six preferred equity investments and one investment in an unconsolidated joint venture that owns 158 Senior Housing – Managed communities.